rubenportz/Ruben-Portz/_posts/2020-03-10-Product-science-not-ego.md

 <h2>Three attributes to get the job done</h2>
 The first framework I've based on the jobs-to-be-done concept.
 This traditional framework forces you to look at a product from the perspective of the user.
 The key question the theory asks is "What job your product is hired to do?".

+This might be a little bit vague, so it alternatively think of it as a problem, task, goal or objective a person is trying to accomplish or resolve.

 It forces you to think in the first principles of product design and stay completely neutral of any solutions.
 Henry Ford didn't think about the "job" as a "faster horse" but as "getting from Point A to Point B as quickly as possible."
 Your product is hired to fulfil a job which can be defined in a job statement.

 <center><i>Job Statement = Action + object + context</i></center>